History of Moldova in Timeline

 The Academy of Economic Studies of Moldova was established in 1991.

-October 1992: Moldova ratified the Treaty on Conventional Armed Forces in Europe
+October 1992: Ratification of Treaty on Conventional Armed Forces in Europe

-In October 30, 1992, Moldova ratified the Treaty on Conventional Armed Forces in Europe, establishing limits on military equipment and providing for the destruction of weapons.
+In October 30, 1992, Moldova ratified the Treaty on Conventional Armed Forces in Europe, establishing limits on conventional military equipment and providing for the destruction of weapons exceeding those limits.

-After the 1992 War of Transnistria, Moldova sought a peaceful resolution to the conflict.
+After the 1990–1992 War of Transnistria, Moldova sought a peaceful resolution to the conflict in the Transnistria region.

 1992: Moldova Joins International Organizations